jmgiorgi-10/fourier-epicycle/README.md

-Need to find and upload the inverse fourier transform python file.
+Note to self: need to find and upload the inverse fourier transform python file.